A shared language standard for political debate

 This project is an ongoing effort to build a practical reference that participants can invoke to establish common ground before debating substance.

-How to Use the CDP
+How to Use the TCDP

 Before or during a debate, participants can reference specific definitions by term and column.
 The columns range from Technical (academic) to Expansive (broadest serious usage), plus Polemical columns showing how each side rhetorically deploys the term.

 By declaring which definition you're using, you eliminate semantic confusion and focus on substantive disagreement.
-You can also generate a personal CDP profile by checking boxes on the definitions you use, then sharing the link in your bio or posts.
+You can also generate a personal TCDP profile by checking boxes on the definitions you use, then sharing the link in your bio or posts.

 "I'm using SOCIALIST-T (the technical definition).
 Under that standard, supporting universal healthcare doesn't make someone a socialist—that would be SOCIALIST-E at most."